 The Old garden

 The Botanical garden of Padova is the world’s oldest university garden of its kind.
 Hence founded so that students could research and recognize medicine plants, known as “simples”.
 As a result, Its specimens find their place in beds organized into geometric shapes and divided by category.
-That represent an ideal and ordered catalog of the plant kingdom.
+That represents an ideal and ordered catalog of the plant kingdom.
 In fact, there are themed collections as medicine and poisonous plants.
 As well as rare Triveneto plants, and Euganean Hills flora.
 Like also reconstructions of natural environments as an Alpine rockery and Mediterranean maquis.
 Therefore, they are alongside centuries old trees.
-Hence including “Goethe’s Palm”, the oldest plant of the Garden.
+Hence including “Goethe’s Palm”, the oldest plant in the Garden.

 The Biodiversity Garden

 This biodiversity Garden’s new greenhouse runs on solar and water power.
-And it takes the visitor in a journey through the Earth’s climate zones.
+And it takes the visitor on a journey through the Earth’s climate zones.
 Hence it recounts how plants have adapted to their various habitats.
 As a result, the itinerary in the biodiversity garden shows five biomes.
 You start with the tropic rainforest and as follow the sub humid tropic rainforest.
 As well as the temperate, Mediterranean and arid regions.
 As the trails unfold, botany and anthropology intertwine to tell of the age old relationship between humans and plants.
 From the prehistory to the first farmers and the experiments of the future.

 They are all around us, and they control the Earth’s atmosphere so that we can breathe.
 For 450 million years, they have been the pillars of the Earth’s ecosystems, the most beautiful features of our landscapes.
 Astronauts have admired them from space.
 Animals have evolved alongside them.
 Over the centuries, we humans first gathered them and then artificially selected them.
 Our food, our medicines, our cosmetics, clothes, and objects of daily use depend on them.
 We think that we have domesticated them when in reality it is they who have domesticated us.
 The food and the materials of the future will also rely on these amazing living organisms.
 More than 350000 species are known, but the existence of many of these is at risk.
 These special organisms are the protagonists of our journey around the Garden of Biodiversity.